-Conditions/ Attributes Fulfilling Requirements 1 Pre-requisites / Eligibility conditions Completion of the 2^{nd} semester.

-2 Detailed course content / syllabus Co-curricular activities are

-divided into the following

-two groups (anyone)
+Sl.
+Conditions/ Fulfilling No. Attributes Requirements 1 Pre-requisites / Eligibility conditions Completion of the $2^{nd}$ semester.
+2 Detailed course content / syllabus Co-curricular activities are divided into the following two groups (anyone) 1.
+Professional society activities 2.
+Co-curricular activities

 1. Professional society

-activities

-2. Co-curricular activities

-1. Professional society

-Passing Criteria activities:
+activities:

 a) Membership certificate

-from a Professional society
+activities: a) Membership certificate from a Professional society for a minimum period 2 years and b) Minimum one student chapter activity certificate or office bearer in students chapter for a period of 1 year.
+2. Co-curricular activities: Participation certificate in any one of the co-curricular

 for a minimum period 2

 years and

-b) Minimum one
+3 b) Minimum one

-student chapter activity

-3 certificate or office bearer in

-3 students chapter for a

-period of 1 year.

-2. Co-curricular activities:

-Participation certificate in

-any one of the co-curricular

-activities conducted at

-a) Intramural

-b) Inter-university /

-collegiate and above level